deep-entertainment/safehouse/design/items/hall_lamp.md

 #item #hall

 A three-cornered wall lamp.
-The light is only seen in night scens and illuminates the room and accentuates the wall and the ceiling over it.
-The lamp itself is strangely tinted blue.
+The light is only seen in night scenes and illuminates the room and accentuates the wall and the ceiling over it.
+The lamp itself is tinted blue.

 - Default